helgoboss/helgobox/doc/user-guide.md

 ### 2. Like tutorial 1, but with previous/next buttons

-Now let's assume you don't want 2 buttons where each button should activate one particular program but you want previous/next buttons to switch between the programs.
+Now let's assume you don't want 2 buttons where each button should activate one particular bank but you want previous/next buttons to switch between the banks.
 Do everything as in tutorial 1 with the exception of step 5.

 #### Step 5: Map buttons to bank parameter